Dashboards#

 or .hvplot

-, how to compose these plots together into layouts and overlays, how to link selections between these plots, and how to control visualizations with Panel widgets using .interactive
+, how to compose these plots together into layouts and overlays, how to link selections between these plots, and how to control visualizations with Panel widgets using rx

 .
 In this notebook, we will learn how to put all these pieces together to display (and serve) these components in a dashboard using Panel.